syshin402/Leafquad_web/README.md

 Fetches Data from a Node/Express or Supabase-based backend.

-Sign In / Sign Up workflows for user authentication (if supported by the backend).
+Sign In / Sign Up workflows for user authentication (supported by backend Leafquad-backend)

 Friend Discovery: A “Friends” page that displays user cards, favorite toggles, etc.